Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Battle Pass/README.md

 When this scene first loads, it will initialize Unity Services and sign the player in anonymously using Authentication.
 This can be seen in the BattlePassSceneManager script.

-Once Unity Services completes initialization, Remote Config is queried to get the current values for the event-related keys, such as Battle Pass content.
+Once Unity Services completes initialization, we use a Cloud Code function to retrieve the configuration and state of the Battle Pass.
-Each reward tier is represented by a JSON value in Remote Config.
-The downloaded tier values depend on which Game Override is currently active.
-When the event is scheduled to end, we call Remote Config again to get the new values and refresh the UI.
+The configuration that's returned to us is based on the server's timestamp and the Game Override that's currently active.
+Reward tiers are stored as two JSON values in Remote Config: one array for the free tiers, and one array for the premium tiers.
+From our Cloud Code call, we also get a number of seconds until the season is over.
+With that we can control our countdown view, and eventually determine that it's time to query the server again for the next season's configs.

-Note: This sample determines which Game Override data should be returned based on the user’s timestamp, to demonstrate how events can change and update local variables.
+_**Note**: This sample determines which Game Override data should be returned based on the last digit of the number of minutes in the current server time.
-This is a simplification.
+This is a simplification to be able to frequently observe the season change.
 In a real app, developers likely set up a Game Override to have specific start and end dates, then Remote Config determines when the Game Override is shown based on the server’s date/time.
+In that case, the client and server implementations can be a bit different._

 Everything about the reward system and Battle Pass is powered by Cloud Code scripts, from getting the progress to claiming tiers to purchasing a Battle Pass.
 At first, it looks like some of these actions could be simpler calls directly to each service.